Harvest, Alabama: Geography

-Harvest is located at (34.852827, -86.748047).

 According to the U.S. Census Bureau, the community has a total area of 12.4 sqmi, all land.

 Capshaw Mountain (1,250 feet above sea level) is the only notable geological feature in the area, which extends about 800 feet above the general elevation in the area.
 The top of this small mountain is the site of several substantial communications towers used by local radio stations.
 Capshaw Mountain forms a watershed that provides the water supply for the community.

 Demographics

+Harvest first appeared as a census designated place in the 1990 U.S. Census.

 The population was estimated to be 6,934 in 2024.